wotanut/bloxpresence/readme.md

             <li>4.
 Press any key while in the windows & it should close
             <li>5.
 Run python <b>setup.py</b>
             <li>6.
 Follow the instructions in the terminal
             <li>7.
-After this is done please run <b>nohup python main.py &</b> tbc
+After this is done please run <b>python main.py</b>
             <li>8.
+For further reading please read <a href="https://www.devdungeon.com/content/windows-run-script-startup/">how to run a windows file on startup</a> (please note the config.json file must be in the same directory as the main.py and setup.py file
+            <li>9.
 Congrats, you have finished, you may close the terminal and play any game :D
         <h3>Linux & MacOS</h3>
             <li>1.
 Open the terminal and go to your directory where you saved <b>bloxpresence</b> using the <a href="https://www.howtogeek.com/666127/how-to-use-the-cd-command-on-linux/">cd command</a>
             <li>2.
 After that, use <b>bash pip.sh</b> to start the file